JasnoorMaan/holibayFinal-HackMol/README.md

  One stop place for the travellers
 So now the __travellers don’t have to ask others__ what to do where to go what is the must try food and must visit sites __.__
 ## Technology Used
+holibay can be considereed as an instagram page for a city

 * HTML CSS, Vanilla Javascript
 * Bootstrap